Sam54000/Sam54000.github.io/resume.markdown

     </div>
     <div class="tui-section-content">
         I am orienting my career towards software and AI/ML engineering.
-I like to build tools and provide solutions to tackle complex technical and/or scientific challenges.
-I am looking for a position that will challenge.
-The perfect working environment for me is where learning is one of the main focus and encouraged.
+I like building tools and providing solutions to tackle complex technical and/or scientific challenges.
+I have a wide range of skills acquired from my experience and a persistent learning mindset making me adaptable to new environments.
+I am looking for a position where learning is one of the main focus.
     </div>
 </div>